Advisors who seek a hedge to inflation, income-driven return streams, and diversification may consider private infrastructure.

 Private infrastructure assets may span across multiple sectors, each with its own set of characteristics and potential investment opportunities.
 While infrastructure traditionally encompassed areas like transportation, utilities, and telecommunications, it has expanded to include newer sectors such as digital infrastructure, renewable energy, and healthcare facilities.
 These categories may overlap, for example, in the case of infrastructure that supports electric vehicles.

-• Transportation and logistics – Assets in the transportation and logistics sector may include highways, toll roads, railways, airports, ports, parking structures, and equipment leasing.
+Transportation and Logistics – Assets in the transportation and logistics sector may include highways, toll roads, railways, airports, ports, parking structures, and equipment leasing.

-• Utilities – Infrastructure may support the transmission of essential services like water, electricity, and natural gas.
+Utilities – Infrastructure may support the transmission of essential services like water, electricity, and natural gas.
 Recycling plants or waste and water treatment facilities may also fall into this category.

-• Energy – This sector covers oil and gas production, power generation, transmission, and distribution; it also increasingly incorporates renewable energy sources, like wind farms, hydroelectric dams, and solar arrays, as well as energy storage or clean fuel production.
+Energy – This sector covers oil and gas production, power generation, transmission, and distribution; it also increasingly incorporates renewable energy sources, like wind farms, hydroelectric dams, and solar arrays, as well as energy storage or clean fuel production.

-• Telecommunications and digital – Infrastructure, such as cell towers, undersea cables, fiber optic networks, and data centers, supports global communications.
+Telecommunications and Digital – Infrastructure, such as cell towers, undersea cables, fiber optic networks, and data centers, supports global communications.

-• Social – Social infrastructure might include healthcare facilities, schools, and government buildings.
+Social – Social infrastructure might include healthcare facilities, schools, and government buildings.

 Private investment in infrastructure assets may offer unique advantages due to their distinct characteristics—some of which we list below.2 As mentioned before, over time, these attributes have become more fluid and may not be required for an asset’s inclusion within a private infrastructure fund.
 One example is that, as technology evolves, infrastructure investments adapt.
 For instance, the proliferation of electric vehicles is changing the landscape of transportation infrastructure, which now includes charging stations.

-• Essential service – Infrastructure assets tend to provide essential services that society relies upon daily.
+Essential Service – Infrastructure assets tend to provide essential services that society relies upon daily.
 This inherent demand often makes them recession resistant.

-• Long asset life – Infrastructure assets typically have extended lifespans, which can span decades or even centuries.
+Long Asset Life – Infrastructure assets typically have extended lifespans, which can span decades or even centuries.
 This longevity often signals enhanced stability for investors.

-• Inelastic demand – The demand for many infrastructure services is relatively insensitive to economic downturns.
+Inelastic Demand – The demand for many infrastructure services is relatively insensitive to economic downturns.
 People will need water, power, and transportation regardless of the economic climate.

-• High barriers to entry/monopolistic – Infrastructure often requires substantial capital investments and regulatory approvals.
+High Barriers to Entry/Monopolistic – Infrastructure often requires substantial capital investments and regulatory approvals.
 This creates high barriers to entry, reducing competition and potentially leading to monopolistic market positions.

-• Stable and predictable cash flows – Though past performance is no guarantee of future results, infrastructure assets typically generate predictable cash flows, making them potentially attractive for income-focused investors.
+Stable and Predictable Cash Flows – Though past performance is no guarantee of future results, infrastructure assets typically generate predictable cash flows, making them potentially attractive for income-focused investors.

 Financial advisors may choose to allocate to private infrastructure funds to target some of the following potential benefits.

-• Inflation hedge – Infrastructure investments often come with contractual arrangements that include periodic price increases, providing a hedge against inflation.3
+Inflation Hedge – Infrastructure investments often come with contractual arrangements that include periodic price increases, providing a hedge against inflation.3

-• Low correlation to other asset classes – Infrastructure investments tend to have a low correlation with traditional asset classes like stocks and bonds, potentially providing portfolio diversification.4
+Low Correlation to Other Asset Classes – Infrastructure investments tend to have a low correlation with traditional asset classes like stocks and bonds, potentially providing portfolio diversification.4

-• Downside protection – The vital nature of infrastructure services, along with the often monopolistic and contractual nature of many infrastructure assets, can provide potential downside protection during economic downturns, as demand can remain relatively stable.5
+Downside Protection – The vital nature of infrastructure services, along with the often monopolistic and contractual nature of many infrastructure assets, can provide potential downside protection during economic downturns, as demand can remain relatively stable.5

-• Income generation – Infrastructure assets generally have predictable income streams, though past performance is no guarantee of future results.
+Income Generation – Infrastructure assets generally have predictable income streams, though past performance is no guarantee of future results.

 Private infrastructure funds may pursue various strategies, based on their risk tolerance and objectives.
 These strategies typically include:

-• Core – Core infrastructure investments involve generally low-risk, fully operational, income-producing assets with predictable cash flows—which tend to be governed by rate regulation or long-term contracts with more reliable counterparties like governments or top-tier industrial companies.6
+Core – Core infrastructure investments involve generally low-risk, fully operational, income-producing assets with predictable cash flows—which tend to be governed by rate regulation or long-term contracts with more reliable counterparties like governments or top-tier industrial companies.6

-• Core-plus – Core-plus strategies involve slightly more risk and more variable cash flows than core investments and may include assets with more potential for capital appreciation.
+Core-Plus – Core-plus strategies involve slightly more risk and more variable cash flows than core investments and may include assets with more potential for capital appreciation.

-• Value add – Value-add strategies target assets that require active management to unlock additional value.
+Value Add – Value-add strategies target assets that require active management to unlock additional value.
 This may involve renovations, expansions, or operational improvements.

-• Opportunistic – Opportunistic investments focus on high-risk, high-reward assets, often in emerging sectors or regions.
+Opportunistic – Opportunistic investments focus on high-risk, high-reward assets, often in emerging sectors or regions.
 These investments can offer substantial returns but generally come with greater volatility.

-• Infrastructure debt – Investing in infrastructure debt involves providing financing, such as direct loans, for infrastructure projects.
+Infrastructure Debt – Investing in infrastructure debt involves providing financing, such as direct loans, for infrastructure projects.
 These investments may offer fixed-income-like characteristics and can be relatively lower risk compared to equity investments, depending on the seniority of the debt.

 Advisors may consider several types of vehicles and fund structures for gaining exposure to infrastructure assets in their portfolios.
 Two major distinctions are whether a fund is publicly listed or unlisted and whether the fund uses a finite-life or evergreen structure.

-• Listed vs. unlisted – Investors can invest in publicly traded infrastructure companies or funds, or they can opt for private investments in unlisted infrastructure funds or assets.
+Listed vs. Unlisted – Investors can invest in publicly traded infrastructure companies or funds, or they can opt for private investments in unlisted infrastructure funds or assets.
 Unlisted funds may offer general partners greater control over the timing of investments; however, they often come with longer investment horizons.
 Listed funds, by contrast, may offer relatively more liquidity but are more exposed to shorter-term market volatility.7

-• Traditional finite-life, drawdown vs. evergreen, fully funded – Many traditional private infrastructure funds require investors to commit capital upfront, which is then drawn down over the life of the fund (drawdown) while evergreen, fully funded funds tend to offer more opportunities to add or redeem capital throughout the fund lifecycle.
+Traditional Finite-Life, Drawdown vs. Evergreen, Fully Funded – Many traditional private infrastructure funds require investors to commit capital upfront, which is then drawn down over the life of the fund (drawdown) while evergreen, fully funded funds tend to offer more opportunities to add or redeem capital throughout the fund lifecycle.
 Certain strategies may be better implemented via one fund structure over another.8

 Funds may also be distinguished by their size, concentration in specific sectors or geographies, risk appetite, or investment horizon.9